alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 to a non-participant
 without the intentional action of a participant.

+### Why call this a "backdoor"?

+In software engineering
+there is a perpetual tension
+between the concepts of
+"feature" versus "bug",
+and occasionally
+"misfeature" versus "misbug"

+In part
+this tension
+arises from
+the concept of [@DualUse],
+and that it is
+not feasible
+to firmly and completely ascribe
+"intention"
+to a hardware or software mechanism.

+Thus the information security community have experienced a historical spectrum of mechanisms that  have assisted non-participant access to PCASM.
+These have
+variously been described as
+"export-grade key restrictions" (TLS, then Logjam), "side channel attacks" (Spectre and Meltdown),
+"law enforcement access fields" (Clipper), and
+"key escrow" (Crypto Wars).

+All of these terms
+combine an "access" facilitation mechanism with an intention or opportunity - and for all of them an access mechanism is first **REQUIRED**.

+An access mechanism
+is a "door",
+and is inherently [@DualUse].
+Because the goal
+of E2ESM
+is to limit
+access to PCASM
+to a clear set of participants, then the intended means of access is clearly the "front door";
+thus any other access mechanism is a "back door".

+If the term
+"back door"
+is considered
+innately pejorative,
+alternative constructions
+such as
+"illegitimate access feature",
+"potentially intentional data-access weakness", "legally-obligated exceptional access mechanism", or any other construction, all must combine the notions of an access mechanism (e.g. "door") with a definite or suspected intention (e.g. "legal obligation").

+So the phrase
+"back door"
+is brief,
+clear,
+and widely understood
+to mean "a secondary means of access".
+In the definition
+we already allow
+for the term to be prefixed
+with "intentional" or "unintentional".

+Thus it seems
+appropriate
+to use this term
+in this context,
+not least because
+it is also not far removed
+from the similar
+and established term
+"side channel".

 # Scope of a Participant in E2ESM

 The term "participant"